Iron Wall (Israeli military operation): February

+March

+On 10 March, Israeli forces raided the Balata camp.

+On 12 March, the IDF said two Palestinian gunmen opened fire at an army post, and then attempted a car-ramming before being shot dead near Tapuah Junction.

+On 14 March, Israeli soldiers, saying they were pursuing accused militants, opened fire on a Palestinian family inside a car in Tammun; the soldiers killed four people, including two children.
+A surviving child was pulled out of the car and beaten by the soldiers.

+April

+On 13 April, Israeli authorities allowed 120 women displaced from Jenin Camp to briefly return to retrieve belongings.

 Humanitarian impact and human rights violations

 The scale of destruction during the Israeli operation has been compared to that of the Gaza Strip.
-According to historians and researchers, the operation also marks the biggest displacement of civilians in the West Bank since the Six-Day War in 1967, with UNRWA stating more than 40,000 Palestinians have been forced from their homes.
-Jenin has become mostly deserted, and thousands of Palestinians have been displaced from Tulkarm.
+According to historians and researchers, the Iron Wall operation also marks the biggest displacement of civilians in the West Bank since the Six-Day War in 1967, with UNRWA stating more than 40,000 Palestinians have been forced from their homes.
+UNRWA also describes Iron Wall as "the longest and most destructive" Israeli operation since the Second Intifada.
+Jenin refugee camp has become mostly deserted, and thousands of Palestinians have been displaced from Tulkarm.
 The IDF has demolished dozens of homes in Jenin, Tulkarm, and Nablus, and leveled entire residential blocks.
 In Jenin, Israeli forces destroyed water reserve tanks, and destroyed around 180 homes.
+Israeli soldiers in Tulkarm reportedly forced one Palestinian man into unpaid labor as a personal servant.

 Israeli and Palestinian Authority forces have besieged and stormed multiple hospitals.
 According to a report published by Doctors Without Borders on 6 February 2025, access to healthcare in the occupied West Bank has been severely hindered by a widespread network of Israeli checkpoints and roadblocks, which impede the movement of ambulances and emergency medical teams.

 Various instances of Israeli forces killing civilians of all ages have occurred throughout the operation.
 According to Yaniv Kubovich of Haaretz, sources from inside the IDF reported that expanded open-fire orders from the Central Command have made soldiers on the ground "trigger-happy".

+On 20 November 2025, Human Rights Watch released a report that claimed the destruction and depopulation of Nur Shams and the camps in Jenin and Tulkarm, which have displaced 32,000 Palestinians, are forcible displacement and other inhumane acts, amounting to war crimes and crimes against humanity.

+On 4 September 2026, the Office of the United Nations High Commissioner for Human Rights (OHCHR) published a report concerning events in the occupied West Bank.
+According to the findings, more than 33,000 Palestinian residents of the Jenin, Nur Shams, and Tulkarm refugee camps were forcibly displaced during a military operation.
+The report cautioned that such actions may constitute forcible transfer, which is recognized as a crime against humanity under international law.
+Additionally, the document expressed serious concern that the circumstances of the displacement could amount to collective punishment, and further raised the possibility of ethnic cleansing.